Interstate High Speed Rail

 Yearly Intercity Railroad spending by the Federal Railroads Administration; credit Urban Institute/Yonah Freemark

 Yonah Freemark of the Urban Institute tracked our Federal Railroad investment since 1977.
-If Yonah Freemark’s chart went back to 1964, it would illustrate that America shortchanged Federal Railroad investment since 1964.
-The same scale of underinvestment is true for Rapid Transit, Electric Grid, Wind & Solar projects.
+The same scale of underinvestment is true for Rapid Transit and Electric Grid projects.

-Starting in 1974 through 1994, our Global Economic Competitors expanded Highway, Rapid Transit, Intercity Passenger Rail & Aviation infrastructure and accelerated Electric Grid modernization to support them.
-Though they reap benefits from Auto-Transit-Train-Jet Culture today, larger benefits are coming over 2025-45.
+Our Global Economic Competitors expanded Highway, Rapid Transit, Intercity Passenger Rail, Aviation & Electric Grid infrastructure decades earlier.
+Though they reap benefits today, larger benefits are coming over 2025-50.

 Interstate High-Speed Rail Taxonomy